JamesMTucker/DATA_340_NLP/syllabus/syllabus.md

 All assignments are posted cross posted on the [Discord channel](https://discord.gg/rwy2QpZU) and [GitHub Repo](https://github.com/JamesMTucker/DATA_340_NLP).

-- Coding assignments (35%) - these are smaller bi-weekly assignments.
-These assignments reinforce the ideas discussed in lecture or the assigned reading.
+- NLP Problem sets (35%) - these are smaller assignments designed to reinforce the ideas discussed in lecture or the assigned reading.
+These assignments will be posted on the course GitHub repo and Blackboard and are due at the specified date and time.
 - Project (50%) - The student will develop a project related to their area of interest and use NLP techniques to explore a data set in consideration with some research questions.
-  - Project milestones (40% of the 50) - these are milestones in the overall development of the project.
-It is expected that the student will create a GitHub repo to host their code and documentation.
+  - Project code, documentation, and report (40% of the 50) - in the overall development of the project.
+It is hoped that the student will create a GitHub repo to host their code and documentation.
+The student should expect to submit project code that is well-documented and reproducible.
+The research findings should be presented in a report that is well-written and well-organized.
   - Project presentation (10% of the 50) - In the final class sessions, each student will present a short presentation of their projects.
 - Course preparation (15%) - It is expected that the student will come to class with having read the assigned readings and/or other additional code documentation.
-- See below for extra-credit opportunities

 ## Schedule